tomas99batista/Ubiwhere_Challenge/README.md

 - **POST**: Add Occurrence
 - **GET**: Get All Occurrences - If no filters are passed
-- **GET**: Filter Occurrences by author/caregory/distance to given point
+- **GET**: Filter Occurrences by author/caregory/distance to a given point

   - `<ip_addr>:8000/api/occurrences/`